2025–26 European Aquatics Conference Cup

 The 2025–26 European Aquatics Conference Cup is the 1st edition of European Aquatics's new tertiary club competition (replacing the Challenger Cup) for men's water polo clubs.
-The season begins on 7 November 2025 and ended on 3 June 2026 with the Final Four.
+The season begins on 7 November 2025 and ended on 3 May 2026 with the Final Four.

 The winners of the European Aquatics Conference Cup automatically qualify for next season's Euro Cup, (if they choose to enter).

+De Akker Team won their first title after beating Endo Plus SH 17–14 in the final in Athens.

 Rankings

 The results were based on the results of the past four seasons.